 As part of the two-day event, ORAU’s Oak Ridge campus accepted more than 18,904 pounds of technotrash and 1,100 pounds of paper for secure shredding.
 This year’s total broke 2018’s record-breaking collection by 35 percent.
-In addition, employees at ORAU locations in Cincinnati, Ohio, Arvada, Co., and Belcamp, Md., collected 3,048 pounds of recyclables.
+In addition, employees at ORAU locations in Ohio, Colorado, and Maryland collected 3,048 pounds of recyclables.

 “For our employees, commitment to environmental conservation goes well beyond an annual event,” said Tom Wantland, ORAU Director for Environment, Safety and Health.
 “Earth Day gives us all an opportunity to renew our commitment to recycling efforts throughout the year.”